larynab/Git-for-Web-Development-Project/README.md

 # Git for Web Development Project
-In this project you will be using the concepts learned in the Git for Web Development lesson to fork/clone/push/and submit a PR for each project during this sprint. bjdhuhajfh;aeijdhf;iahfjha;jh;jhdhaihg
+In this project you will be using the concepts learned in the Git for Web Development lesson to fork/clone/push/and submit a PR for each project during this sprint. bjdhuhajfh;aeijdhf;iahfjha;jh;jhdhaihg jjrjafsdfsdfadf
-This project consists of two parts:
+This project consists of two parts: dhahsfjhaskhfkasjhfjhf
 ## Part One:
 You will need to follow the Lambda School Git Workflow to add a file to this project follow the steps below:

 - [ ] Create your own version of this repo - Fork
-- [ ] Add your PM as a collaborator
+- [ ] Add your PM as a collaboratorajhhjhjhsjkhkhfhfjshfgs
 - [ ] Clone this repo
 - [ ] Create a branch `git checkout -b 'firstName-lastName'`
   - [ ] Add a file to the project called `yourFirstName-yourLastName`.txt.
 This file can contain anything.